freemansoft/Flutter-AdaptiveCards/README.md

 ## Loading Data into fields outside of the AdaptiveCard JSON

-You can create an AdaptiveCard stack with the AdaptiveCard json and also pass in a data map that will be passed across the AdaptiveCard widget Tree
+You can create an AdaptiveCard stack with the AdaptiveCard json and also pass in a data map that will be passed across the AdaptiveCard widget Tree.
+`initData` is demonstrated in the sample app on the `initData` button. `loadData` was in the sample app but was removed and needs to be re-added.

 * `InitData` / `InitInput` can be used for late binding data into a widget tree
-  * `initData` currently injected directly into a widget
+  * `initData` injected directly into a widget tree and visited across the tree in `InitInput`
-  * `initInput(initData)` used to replace values in inputs. `initData` is a widget parameter. `initInput` is called if initData exists on component
+  * `initInput(initData)` used to replace values in inputs. `initData` is a widget parameter.
+  * `initInput` is called if initData exists on component
 * `loadInput` used for choice selector lists only, at runtime, in choice set. bound by id
-  * currently invoked directly in code in handlers in sample

 ## Event Handlers
 You can insert a `DefaultAdaptiveCardHandlers` in the Widget tree prior to loading the `AdaptiveCard`s.
-Those handlers will be used for all actions
+Those handlers will be used for all actions.

+Your program can pass it's own handlers to the `AdaptiveCard` constructors.
+See the `NetworkPage` class in the example app.

 ## Example Execution